 Diagnosis is made by biopsy of the nasopharyngeal mass.
 Workup includes the following:

-Careful visual examination (by mirror or endoscopic examination).
+Careful visual examination (by fiberoptic endoscopic examination or examination under anesthesia [EUA]).

 Documentation of the size and location of the tumor and neck nodes.

 Any clinical or laboratory suggestion of distant metastasis may prompt further evaluation of other sites.
 Careful dental and oral hygiene evaluation and therapy is particularly important prior to initiation of radiation treatment.
-MRI is often more helpful than CT scans in detecting abnormalities and in defining their extent.[5,6,7]
+MRI is often more helpful than CT scans in assessing skull base involvement and in defining the extent of abnormalities detected.[5,6,7]